Marck Espejo

-Marck Jesus Paguirigan Espejo (born March 1, 1997) is a Filipino volleyball athlete currently playing for FC Tokyo, his second stint in V.League.
-He is a member of the Philippines men's national volleyball team and played collegiate volleyball with Ateneo de Manila University.
+Marck Jesus Paguirigan Espejo (born March 1, 1997) is a Filipino volleyball athlete who will play for Kubota Spears Osaka of the V.League.
+He is also member of the Philippines men's national volleyball team and played collegiate volleyball with Ateneo de Manila University.

+Early life

+Marck Espejo was born on March 1, 1997 in Manila, Philippines.

 Career

 Youth

 Espejo studied at the Santa Elena High School - Marikina.
 While playing for his secondary school, Espejo bagged the Best Attacker awards in the 2012 Palarong Pambansa, 2011 National Milo Little Olympics Championship, 2012 and 2013 NCR Volleyball Regional Meet.

 Collegiate

 As a multi-awarded high school volleyball player, he was recruited by Ateneo De Manila University to play for its men's varsity volleyball team.
 Espejo won the 2014 GUIDON-Moro Lorenzo Sportsman of The Year award.

 UAAP

 In the University Athletic Association of the Philippines (UAAP) Volleyball Championship, Espejo led Ateneo's team to win three consecutive championships from UAAP Season 77 to UAAP Season 79.